ManishaNath/banking-expert/README.md

 ![Diagram](readmeFiles/Diagram.png)

 ## 🔧 Architecture Improvement Proposal
-Building on the current modular monolith (see diagram above), we can future-proof the platform by incrementally introducing a service-sliced architecture that keeps shared concerns simple:
+Building on the current modular monolith, we can future-proof the platform by incrementally introducing a service-sliced architecture that keeps shared concerns simple:

 - **API Gateway Facade:** Introduce a thin gateway in front of the Express server to aggregate responses from the AI, auth,